MostafaTamimiPour/docker-math-microservices/README.md

 ### Quick Start

 This section will help you quickly set up and test all services using Docker Compose, Redis, and example data.

-Tip: It is recommended to use tmux or split your terminal windows when running the following commands.
+Tip: It is recommended to use tmux for splitting your terminal windows when running the following commands.

 Some Docker commands (such as docker compose up) will occupy the terminal session, and you may be limited to a single interaction window.